 What is Massachusetts Privacy Law?

-Personal information to be protected includes a person’s name and address, combined with complete social security number, driver’s license or other state-issued number, complete credit card or bank account numbers.
+Personal information to be protected includes a person’s name and address, combined with a complete social security number, driver’s license or another state-issued number, and complete credit card or bank account numbers.

-Companies that do keep this information will need to take some prescribed steps towards compliance.
+Companies that do keep this information will need to take some prescribed steps toward compliance.
 They must:

 3. Establish robust user password requirements for the designated employee(s) to gain access to these files.